 The other thing I do, is not add any cooked scraps or grains – they go to the chickens (or the dog).
 I also make sure my brown to green ratio is spot on every time by making sure I chuck in a couple handfuls of sugar cane mulch (browns) every time I add my kitchen scraps (greens) to it and consequently the bin never stinks.

 If your compost bin stinks you’re doing it wrong.
 Add more browns.
+Also, grass clippings are considered a ‘green’, even if they are ‘slightly’ brown you may have to top it up with something else.

 So far we have not had any problems with rats getting into it (the worm farm and chicken run is a different story).